NethermindEth/el-node-spec/docs/docs/monitoring/intro.md

 sidebar_position: 1
 ---

-Deploying the **Monitoring Stack** is the responsibility of a Middleware setup wizard tool and is the set of following services:
+Deploying the **Monitoring Stack** is the responsibility of the Middleware setup wizard tool and is the set of following services:

 - **Prometheus** as center point of metrics collection.
 - **Node Exporter** to collect metrics from the host machine.